Ambrevar/emacs-fish-completion/README.md

 This package extends the `pcomplete` completion framework with completion from the [fish shell](http://fishshell.com/).

-The fish shell has smart completion for a wide range of programs.
+The `fish` shell has smart completion for a wide range of programs.  `fish` does not require any special configuration to work with this package.

-Eshell, which uses `pcomplete` for completion, can be made to fall back on fish when it does not find any completion candidate with its native completion support.
+Eshell, which uses `pcomplete` for completion, can be made to fall back on `fish` when it does not find any completion candidate with its native completion support.

+`M-x shell` can be made to use `fish`.
+This will disable the underlying shell completion.

 ## Setup

 To enable fish fallback completion in all Eshell buffers, add this to your Emacs
-configuartion:
+configuration:

 	(when (and (executable-find "fish")
 	           (require 'fish-completion nil t))
-	   (fish-completion-eshell-global-toggle))
+	  (global-fish-completion-mode))

 The condition will prevent the package from loading if `fish` is not found (change the executable name according to you local installation).

-Alternatively, you can simply load the package with `(require 'fish-completion)` and call `fish-completion-eshell-toggle` manually.
+Alternatively, you can simply load the package with `(require 'fish-completion)` and call `fish-completion-mode` manually.